nikitavoloboev/data/focusing/rules.md

 - Don't compare myself to other people.
 Don't care what other people think of me.
 Surround myself with people that inspire me.
 - Be consistent.
 Make friends with imperfection.
 Enjoy the process and don't fixate on the goals too much.
 - Don't judge anyone.
 Attempt to see another person's point of view.
-- If an item/thing doesn't provide me any value, get rid of it.
+- Use only what I need.
+If an item/thing doesn't provide me any value, get rid of it.
 - Be honest.
 Don't lie to myself nor anyone else.
 - Embrace change.
 Never complain about anything.
 Be proactive.
 - Adjust these rules and [my workflow](../sharing/my-workflow.md) to match what I have learned.